CreatorLZ/SMS/server/docs/fee-management-technical-spec.md

 - Validates classroom and term exist
 - Checks for duplicate (classroom+term)
+- Sets fee structure `isActive` status based on term's active status
-- Triggers immediate student fee sync
+- **NEW:** Triggers immediate student fee sync ONLY if term is active
+- If term inactive: Fee structure created but sync deferred until term activation
-- Creates audit log entry
+- Creates audit log entry with sync status information
-- Generates FeeSyncLog for tracking
+- Generates FeeSyncLog for tracking (only when sync actually occurs)

 #### GET `/admin/fees/structures`